eddie-energy/architecture/arc42/quality-requirements/implementing-act/implementing-act.md

 - SGTF Procedure 5: <s> Activate near real-time flow from smart meter  </s> [not covered by EDDIE]
 - SGTF Procedure 6: Read near real-time flow from smart meter

-Note:  As of Januari 2024 the Smart Grids TaskForce passed over his work on drafting implementation acts to the Joined Working Group.
+Note:  As of January 2024 the Smart Grids Task Force passed over their work on drafting implementation acts to the Joined Working Group.

 ### Overview

 Below you will find an overview of how the three supported SGTF procedures interact with the EDDIE environment.
 The trigger that starts the support for procedure 2 is in white, procedure 3 in blue  and procedure 4 in purple.
 Note that procedure 4 concerning revocation has two possible triggers: the final customer (3a in the diagram) and the Metered Data Administrator (3b in the diagram).